 8% of the carabiner market, 100+ models click to see them all.

-Ovals are Classic, they used to be the go-to workhorse and used for everything, before there were other shapes.
 Ovals were the first carabiner shape to be mass produced (in the US we thank Chouinard and SMC).
-Today, other than racking your nuts or aid climbing or as part of a rescue kit, most climbers don’t use ovals.
+Today, other than racking your nuts, aid climbing, or as part of a rescue kit, most climbers don’t use ovals.

 When loaded, the pressure is shared equally on both sides (spine and gate) of the carabiner.
 Since the weaker gate shares the load with the spine, oval carabiners aren’t as strong as offset D’s that direct the load to the stronger spine.